NSW Solar Rebates & Government Incentives in 2022

 How it works

-Over the next ten years, 300,000 solar battery systems are estimated to be installed, thanks to the NSW government’s solar incentive.
+Over the next ten years, 300,000 solar battery systems will be installed, thanks to the NSW government’s solar incentive.

 To qualify for this program: